 Modern medicine has turned the time-tested ancient wisdom on its head.
 Instead of abstaining from consumption, mentally and physically sick people are medicated at the very first sign of illness.
 This would be a welcome paradigm shift if health outcomes were satisfactory.
 However, reality is that modern medicine has failed by any reasonable metric in its treatment of most chronic illnesses of the mind and body.
 According to the Partnership to Fight Chronic Disease, more than 133 million Americans, or 44% of the population, suffers from at least one chronic condition, including arthritis, asthma, cancer, cardiovascular (heart) disease, depression and diabetes.

 My goal with fasting was never pride, discipline, or asceticism.
 It was always healing of the mind and body.
 Prior to this post I have shared my fasting journey with very few people.
 Fasting for me has always been a private discipline, but the public benefits of living well are undeniable.
-Today I am making my fasting journey public to encourage others embarking on the same journey for physical, emotional, or spiritual gain.
+Today I am making my fasting journey public to engage with others embarking on the same journey for physical, emotional, or spiritual gain.

 Disclaimer: I am not a doctor and do not give medical advice.
 If you have a health problem, you should get professional help and decide what the best course of treatment is for you in consultation with your doctor.